anyscale/madewithml.github.io/docs/courses/mlops/preprocessing.md

 # Ex.
 Feature value must be within 2 standard deviations
 df[np.abs(df.A - df.A.mean()) <= (2 * df.A.std())]
 ```
-- be careful about removing important outliers (ex. fraud)
+- be careful not to remove important outliers (ex. fraud)
+- values may not be outliers when we apply a transformation (ex. power law)
 - anomalies can be global (point), contextual (conditional) or collective (individual points are not anomalous and the collective group is an outlier)

 ### Feature engineering